aave/aip/content/aips/1e6d88c52590-AIP-CONTINUOUS-FORMAL-VERIFICATION-CERTORA.md

 ## Simple Summary

 A proposal for significantly and continuously improving the security of the Aave platform and the dApps built on top of it, by offering our formal verification and path coverage tooling service to the Aave Platform contributors and the Aave Protocol dApp developers.
-The initial proposal is for 6 months starting January 2022.
+The initial proposal is for 6 months starting from the execution of this proposal.

 ## Abstract